TUI-NICR/nicr-grasping/projects/grasp_encodings_and_uncertainties/iros2022_graspnet_uncertainties.md

 # On the Importance of Label Encoding and Uncertainty Estimation for Robotic Grasp Detection

----

-__NOTICE__: graspnetAPI has a dependency on Open3D which is only available through pip for Python <=3.9.
-This package can be used for newer versions of Python.

----

 This repository defines the structure of the datasets used for training the models.
 In addition it provides scripts for cleaning the Graspnet-1Billion datasets rectangle grasp lables as described in our paper.